Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 The goal of this tutorial is to have two servers with Plesk up and running, including a page which is load balanced between the two servers.
 The WordPress setup will be linked to the database of one Plesk Server.
 This tutorial does not include a HA MySQL Setup, but this could be part of an additional tutorial in the future.
 Also files, e.g. uploaded from WordPress, are not synced.
 The tutorial is meant to demonstrate how the Hetzner Load Balancer could be used.
 You should check upfront if you have other requirements (e.g. shared files or sessions) which must be kept in sync.

-Previous tutorials have covered how to install Plesk and configure Wordpress.
+Previous tutorials have covered how to install Plesk and configure WordPress.

 Step 1 - Setup your website